This set of Electromagnetic Theory Multiple Choice Questions & Answers (MCQs) focuses on “Curl”.

 c) Isolator and Terminator

-Explanation: In the options a, b, c, the EM waves travel both in linear and angular motion, which involves curl too.
+Explanation: In the Directional coupler, Magic Tee, Isolator and Terminator the EM waves travel both in linear and angular motion, which involves curl too.
 But in waveguides, as the name suggests, only guided propagation occurs (no bending or curl of waves).

 10. Which of the following Maxwell equations use curl operation?